systemd/zram-generator/README.md

 - Run `systemctl start /dev/zram0` (adjust the name as appropriate to match the config).
 - Call `zramctl` or `swapon` to confirm that the device has been created and is in use.

+Once installed and configured, the generator will be invoked by systemd early at boot, there is no need to do anything else.

 ### Testing

 The tests require either the `zram` module to be loaded, or root to run `modprobe zram`.